AbhijeetSaha2142/shell/README.md

 ### Features
 - Can fork and execute commands
 - Multiple commands at once!
+- Basic Piping (only one pipe per command)
+- Redirection?
+- Cd?
+-

 ### Bugs
+- Error messages may sometimes not be displayed
+- Leftover children (?)
 ### Files & Function Headers:
+#### run.c
 #### parse.c
 #### main.c